layercak3/mpv/DOCS/man/options.rst

     Set the wayland session name for window restoration (default: unset).
     Not setting this or setting it to the empty string disables session management.

+``--wayland-remote-input-forwarding=<yes|no>``
+    Enable input forwarding and related functionality in the wayland vo and accompanying mpvif-plugin C plugin. (default: no)

+    This is configurable at runtime.

+    This option does not do anything if ``--wayland-remote-display-name`` isn't set.

+``--wayland-remote-display-name=<string>``
+    If this is set, a connection will be made to a remote display to allow input forwarding to be enabled.
+This will be passed to wl_display_connect.

+    This option is required on vo init for ``--wayland-remote-input-forwarding`` to work, and is not configurable during the runtime of the vo.

+    If this is set, you also need to set ``--wayland-remote-output-name`` and ``--wayland-remote-seat-name``.

+``--wayland-remote-output-name=<string>``
+    The name of the output on the remote display that the remote compositor will be asked to map the virtual pointer to.

+    This option is required on vo init for ``--wayland-remote-input-forwarding`` to work, and is not configurable during the runtime of the vo.

+    This option does not do anything if ``--wayland-remote-display-name`` isn't set.

+``--wayland-remote-seat-name=<string>``
+    The name of the seat on the remote display that the remote compositor will be asked to assign the virtual keyboard and pointer to.

+    This option is required on vo init for ``--wayland-remote-input-forwarding`` to work, and is not configurable during the runtime of the vo.

+    This option does not do anything if ``--wayland-remote-display-name`` isn't set.

+``--wayland-remote-force-grab-cursor=<yes|no>``
+    When this is enabled and remote input forwarding is enabled, the pointer will be locked and relative motion requests will be emitted on the virtual pointer instead of absolute motion requests.
+This allows manually enabling mouselook functionality in 3D applications. (default: no).

+    This is configurable at runtime.

+``--wayland-remote-swaysock=<string>``
+    If this is set, the C plugin will connect to sway's IPC socket at this location.
+This is used to support auto cursor placement on patched sway compositors.

+    This option is not configurable during the runtime of the C plugin.

 ``--spirv-compiler=<compiler>``
     Controls which compiler is used to translate GLSL to SPIR-V. This is